Farhan al-Sa'di

-Sheikh Farhan al-Saadi (circa 1862 – 27 November 1937) was born in the village al-Mazar near Jenin, Palestine.
-He participated in national conferences and demonstrations against the British Mandate of Palestine, and in the 1929 Palestine riots.
-He is thought to have been the first to use a weapon during the 1936 revolt.
+Sheikh Farhan al-Saadi (circa 1862 – 27 November 1937) was a Palestinian rebel commander and revolutionary who rose to prominence during the 1936–1939 Arab revolt in Palestine.
+He participated in national conferences and demonstrations against the British Mandate of Palestine in the 1929 Palestine riots.
+He is thought to have been the first to use a weapon during the revolt.

 Sa'adi was at one point imprisoned by the British authorities.
 When he was released from prison, he moved to Haifa where he met Sheikh Izz al-Din al-Qassam and joined his organisation.
 On 15 April 1936, a group called Ikhwan al-Qassam under al-Sa'di's leadership ambushed a bus on the Nablus-Tulkarm road.
 Two Jewish passengers were taken off the bus and fatally shot.
 This incident is seen as the starting point of the 1936–1939 Arab Revolt.
-For the many operations against the British, he was sentenced to death.
-He was executed on 27 November 1937, at the age of 75 during the Ramadan fast.
+For the many operations against the British, he was sentenced to death for carrying a single bullet.
+Sa'adi was executed on 27 November 1937, at the age of 75 during the Ramadan fast.